jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

   Software defined infrastructure for high-performance computing (SDHPC) can reduce user impacts during maintenance operations.
   In our implementation, the complete system of users and resources was divided into two logical groups.
   Based on group membership, users are exposed to only the resources associated with their group.
-  An infrastructure of application proxies, deployed by coninuous integration and continuous deployment (CI/CD) pipelines, routes users to the appropriate gateways.
+  An infrastructure of application routers, deployed by continuous integration and continuous deployment (CI/CD) pipelines, route users to the appropriate gateways.

   We demonstrate the utility of this infrastructure to our motivating use case of limiting user downtime during maintenance operations.
 We conclude with observations on functionality and highlight future directions.

+  Infrastructure has given us so much flexibility that...

 keywords:
   - High Performance Computing